adangert/JoustMania/README.md

  * fake bombs are passed by holding the trigger-button half way, too much or too little and you'll give yourself away
  * fake bombs can be countered by pressing any of the four front buttons.
  * last player remaining wins!

- ### Swaper (coming soon)
- * Players start on two teams
- * When you die, you switch to the other team
- * The last person remaining does not switch